Guild of One-Name Studies

-Having hit a 'brick wall' of 1790 with my immediate family several years ago I began collecting information of various families with the same name in the hope there may be a connection.
-The name was registered in the Spring of 2015 after visiting the SWAG fair at Weston, Somerset in the hope I can centralise my research, and perhaps find that 'missing link' while creating a place for Bunns worldwide.
+Having hit a 'brick wall' of 1790 with my immediate family from the City of London, I began collecting information of various families with the same name in the hope there may be a connection.
+The name was registered in the Spring of 2015 after visiting the SWAG fair at Weston, Somerset in the hope I can centralise my research and perhaps find that 'missing link'.

-Probably French origin deriving from "bon" meaning "good" (1) and was originally given as a nickname.
+A.) Bone is probably French in origin deriving from "bon" meaning "good" (1) and was originally given as a nickname.
 I have yet to come across an instance of where the name changes from Bone to Bunn.

 Alfred Bunn (1796 - 1860), was manager of Drury Lane and Covent Garden theatres in London from 1833 to 1848; brought English operas to London; has a portrait in the National Portrait Gallery; was declared bankrupt in December 1839 with debts exceeding £23,000 and was known as "Poet Bunn" in Punch.